dschmidt/libcrashreporter-qt/README.md

 No.

 ###### How do I install it?
 Not at all right now.
 It's used as a submodule for now.
-But it's a high prio to make this packagable as soon as everything works.

 #### Contact
 \#tomahawk on Freenode